smko77/smko77.github.io/_pages/2024-Fall-seminar.md

 ### Talk 5
 * Title : Inverse limit, lim^1, and the Milnor exact sequence
 * Abstract : We will define inverse limits in the context of abelian groups then explore its derived functor, namely its first derived functor lim^1.
 We then will define, and give a proof (sketch) of the Milnor exact sequence involving lim^1.

+### Talk 6
+* Title : Spanier-Whitehead duality and Atiyah duality
+* Abstract : I will introduce Spanier-Whitehead duality for spectra and explain how it relates their homology and cohomology.
+I will also introduce Atiyah duality and outline a proof of Poincare duality using it.